Understanding your health

 • Thigpen CA, Shaffer MA, Gaunt BW, Leggin BG, Williams GR, Wilcox RB.
 The American Society of Shoulder and Elbow Therapists' consensus statement on rehabilitation following arthroscopic rotator cuff repair.
 J Shoulder Elbow Surg.
 2016;25(4):521-35.

-• Moosmayer S, Lund G, Seljom US, et al. Tendon repair compared with physiotherapy in the treatment of rotator cuff tears: a randomized controlled study in 103 cases with a five-year follow-up.
+• Moosmayer S, Lund G, Seljom US, et al. Tendon repair versus physical therapy for the treatment of rotator cuff tears: a randomized controlled trial involving 103 patients with a five-year follow-up.
 J Bone Joint Surg Am.
 2014;96(18):1504-14.

 • Miniaci A, Mascia AT, Salonen DC, Becker EJ.
 Magnetic resonance imaging of the shoulder in asymptomatic professional baseball pitchers.
 Am J Sports Med.
 2002;30(1):66-73.